Rohana Wijeweera: Political career, 1965–1971

-Josef Stalin and also for Mao Zedong; he met with members of the Stalinist Labour Party of Albania in 1965, as they visited Ceylon.
+Josef Stalin and also for Mao Zedong; he met with members of the Labour Party of Albania in 1965, as they visited Ceylon.

 New Left Movement

 Soon Wijeweera was impatient with the CCP Maoist leaders due to what he saw as their lack of revolutionary purpose, and formed his own movement on 14 May 1965 after a discussion held in a house at Akmeemana in the Galle district with like-minded youth.
 He visited North Korea to broaden support for the newly formed movement.

 Initially identified simply as the "New Left", this group drew on students and unemployed youths from rural areas, most of them in the 16 to 25-year-old range who felt that their economic interests had been neglected by the nation's leftist coalition governments.
 It became popularly known as the New Left Movement, a Marxist political party, but not Maoist.

 After forming the political movement, Wijeweera named it Janatha Vimukthi Peramuna (JVP).
 He conducted a series of political lectures for the purpose of educating the youths according to the Marxist-Leninist doctrine.
-These lectures were popularly known as JVP five classes, eventually became the key manifesto of their political ideology.
+These lectures, popularly known as JVP five classes, eventually became the key manifesto of their political ideology.